Wednesday, August 31, 2011

 The Continuing Story of Ka-nefer-nefer

-The story of the mask called Ka-nefer-nefer in the St. Louis Art Museum appears to be turning on St. Louis in favour of Cairo as the mask clearly is the same mask excavated and shown in excavation photo's of the early 1950's.
+The story of the mask called Ka-nefer-nefer in the St. Louis Art Museum appears to be shifting in favour of Cairo, as the mask is clearly the same one excavated and shown in excavation photos from the early 1950s.

-Lawyers for the museum are trying anything they can to of course resolve the situation best for the museum but unfortunately the argument of statutes of limitations admits the masks correct provenance but rewards it to the museum anyway because it took too long to discover the crime.
+Lawyers for the museum are trying everything they can to resolve the situation in the best interest of the museum.
+However, the argument of statutes of limitations, although it admits the masks' correct provenance, still rewards the museum because it took too long to discover the crime.

 Here is the background information on the mask: The Battle for Ka-nefer-nefer